Murder of Lori Hacking: Guilty plea

 On April 15, 2005, Hacking pleaded guilty to first-degree murder in exchange for prosecutors dropping other charges.
-On June 6, 2005, Hacking was sentenced six years to life in prison, the maximum possible sentence under Utah law at the time.
+On June 6, 2005, Hacking was sentenced to six years to life in prison, the maximum possible sentence under Utah law at the time.
 In Utah, prison sentences are indeterminate, with a minimum and maximum time frame.
 The offender must serve the entire sentence unless the Utah Board of Pardons releases him sooner.
-Normally, those convicted of first-degree murder must serve a minimum of five years before they can be considered for parole.
+Normally, those convicted of first-degree murder were required to serve a minimum of five years before they can be considered for parole.
 However, because Hacking killed Lori with a firearm, the minimum was increased by one year.

 In July 2005, the Utah Board of Pardons declared that Mark Hacking would not be considered for parole until at least 2035, meaning that Hacking will have to serve a minimum of 30 years in prison.
 Board chairman Mike Sibbett stressed that a hearing was not a guarantee of a release date.
-He stated that there were a number of aggravating factors in Hacking's case, including the fact he covered up Lori's murder by disposing of her body and falsely claiming she was missing.
+He stated that there were a number of aggravating factors in Hacking's case that merited a later date.
+He stressed that Hacking obstructed justice by disposing of Lori's body and falsely claiming she was missing.
 Upon hearing this news, Lori's mother Thelma Soares issued this statement: "While it is a terrible waste of his life, [the decision] lifts a great burden from my mind and heart.
 The six-year minimum imposed by law is an insult not only to Lori and the baby, but to me and my family as well.
 I thank the members of the State Board of Pardons and Parole for their diligence and sense of justice in dealing with this tragic case.
 My faith in our justice system has been upheld."